vlocityinc/vlocity_build/README.md

 Select Id, Name from %vlocity_namespace%__AttributeCategory__c where %vlocity_namespace%__DisplaySequence__c = %DisplaySequence__c from DataPack.json file%

+### Multiple Imported Records will incorrecty create the same Saleforce Record
 `Catalog/Data – Datapack >> Data – Error Message – Incorrect Import Data.
 Multiple Imported Records will incorrecty create the same Saleforce Record. vlocity_cmt__CatalogProductRelationship__c: 20MB Plan`

 These errors mean there are duplicates in the data.
 Multiple records with the same data for `vlocity_cmt__CatalogProductRelationship__c: 20MB Plan` (this is the Name).
 The Matching Key for a CatalogProductRelationship__c object is `%vlocity_namespace%__CatalogId__c, %vlocity_namespace%__Product2Id__c` (See [Current Matching Keys](#current-matching-keys)).
 Therefore, this error means that there are two references to the same product inside the same Catalog, which is not allowed.
 The Duplicates must be removed from the Source Org and Re-Exported.

+### Some records were not processed
 `Product2/adac7afa-f741-80dd-9a69-f8a5aa61eb56 -- Datapack >> IPhone Charger -- Error Message -- Some records were not processed.
 Please validate imported data types.`

 This error means that during the Deploy some of the Records that exist as part of the DataPack Data were not upserted into Salesforce.
 This generally means that there is a mismatch between the Configuration Data in the target org compared to the Source Org.
 Re-running `packUpdateSettings` in both orgs is the best way to solve this issue.